Airlines pull Boeing Max jets to inspect electrical systems - WTMJ

 “This grounding calls into question the safety of the Max and why Boeing’s claims of a ‘changed culture’ continue to ring hollow,” said Steven Marks, one of the lawyers representing relatives of passengers who were on board an Ethiopian Airlines Max that crashed in March 2019.
 “We don’t know what other issues exist.”

-Shares of Boeing Co., based in Chicago, fell less than 2% in midday trading.
+Shares of Boeing Co., based in Chicago, fell about 1% in afternoon trading.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.